 Copenhagen is also home to a good many prominent hospitals.
 The likes of Rigshospitalet, Gentofte Hospital, and more are considered the best, not just in Denmark, but arguably in Europe too.
 They're known for a variety of specialties, ranging from cardiology and oncology to first-class cancer treatment.
 Now, in order to get treated in these institutions, you'll need to have the right medical coverage.
 According to Denmark's healthcare system, you'll need to reach legal residency status in order to get access to the system's public option.
 But if you're simply a tourist here, getting a private health plan is your best bet.

 Now, when it comes to Danish main dishes, the country also has a lot in store.
 There's Smørrebrød, for instance, which is a kind of hors d'oeuvre that's similar to Spanish tapas.
+Expect many of Copenhagen’s finest restaurants to serve them as an appetizer.
 Karbonader, on the other hand, are scrumptious pork patties that will make for a great main course for a grand feast.

 If you want to relocate to Copenhagen, know that you'll have to do a lot before you can actually settle down here.
 Part of that is getting used to the tax system here, ensuring that you fairly contribute to the stability of Denmark.
 You should also set up your own local bank account here to help you manage your finances here.